HadarPadael/LabWise/README.md

 # LabWise

 ## Overview
-**LabWise** is a web-based application designed to streamline the management of research data, particularly for labs working with research questions, experiments, samples, and results.
+**LabWise** is a web-based application designed to handle research data, particularly for labs; Working with a pre-defined structure (Project> research questions> experiments> samples> results), the app allows neat and efficient data management.
 The app integrates with Dropbox for file storage and Firebase for metadata management.
-LabWise allows users to upload, track, and manage research data through an intuitive interface, making data organization and access easier for lab teams.
+LabWise allows users to upload, track, and manage research data through an intuitive and user friendly interface, making data organization and access easier for lab teams.

 ## Table of Contents
 1. [Introduction](#introduction)